 - When sweet potatoes are finished, turn oven temperature up to broil.

 - **Broil burgers for 5-6 minutes, rotate and cook for an additional 5-6 minutes.
 During the last minute place sliced cheese on top of burger to melt.

-- **If using a BBQ, grill burgers on medium-high for 3-4 minutes per side.
+- **If using a BBQ, grill burgers on medium-high for about 4 minutes per side.
 Place burgers on sweet potato rounds and garnish with avocado slices.

 **Cooking time is for medium burgers—adjust time based off your preferences.

 - Requires less cooking time than conventional beef (about 30%)